tyrotoxism1/ARM_STM32_development/README.md

 # Overview
-This repo contains different projects developed for the STM32F446 ARM development board.
+- This repo contains different projects developed for the STM32F446 ARM development board.
 The goal is to learn and document ARM ISA and embedded system development
+- This branch specifically accomplishes the simple challenge of using an external LED instead of LD2.

 # Notes
 ## `STM32-base-STM32Cube` altered